beinnlora/ClayControl/README.md

   *dnsmasq as dhcp and dns

 ## Startup scripts
-These are run at rc.local, and control the sequencing of
+These are run at rc.local, and control the sequencing of configuring the Wifi access point, DNS/DHCP, and python code.

-The raspberry pi and USB flash drive are mounted read-only, to prevent corruption from power supply interruptions
+The raspberry pi SD car and USB flash drive are mounted read-only, to prevent corruption from power supply interruptions.
+Only when saving flush sequences to the USB drive is this momentarily mounted r/w.

 # Hardware